jmcs/ecological/README.rst

 On object instance initialization
 ----------------------------------
-If it is preferred to load and store attribute values on the object instance instead class itself, ``Autoload.OBJECT`` strategy can be used:
+If it is preferred to load and store attribute values on the object instance instead of the class itself, the ``Autoload.OBJECT`` strategy can be used:

 .. code-block:: python